friendlyantz/friendlyantz/_learning/2024-02-29-fpv-drones.md

 # File transfer from Goggles and O3
 - goggles - card reader
 - o3, connect via USB, no batter required

+# Velocidrone

+USB-C-USB-C doesn't work
+use USB-A to USB-C, with hub
 # BetaFlight

 ## scripts